-To schedule train trips on a network of tracks is an optimization problem that resembles but also differs in certain ways from other typical scheduling tasks.
-The paper describes a constraint model [VH 89] and solver for scheduling trains on a network of single tracks used in both directions.
-This kind of problem can be modelled as a job-shop scheduling (JSS) problem [CP 89, AC 91] regarding train trips as jobs to be scheduled on tracks regarded as resources.
-Each train trip traversing a track represents a task where the traversal time is taken as the duration of the task.
-Since the tracks can be used in both directions the JSS formulation requires each trip to demand exclusive use of the track as a resource for the duration of the track traversal.
+To schedule train trips on a network of multi directed tracks is a problem that resembles but also differs in important ways from other typical scheduling tasks.
+This paper describes a constraint model and solver for scheduling trains on a network of single tracks used in both directions.
+This kind of problem can be modelled as a job-shop scheduling (JSS) problem [CP 89, AC 91] considering train trips as jobs to be scheduled on tracks regarded as resources.

+Each train trip traversing a track represents a task.
+Since in general tracks can be used in both directions the JSS formulation requires each trip to demand exclusive use of the track as a resource for the duration of the track traversal.
 In order to achieve reasonable schedules with such a model it is necessary to keep traversal times and hence individual tracks short.
 This results in very large scheduling problems (in terms of the number of tasks).